NCAA tournament bubble watch: At large-bids for March Madness

 ACC BUBBLE WATCH

 N.C.
-STATE (NET: 56, NBC: Play-in game): The Wolfpack, who looked like they could be as high as a 9 or 10 seed last week, are barely in the NCAA tournament as of today.
-They are 14-7 overall, which isn’t terrible, but they have just one win against a top 50 opponent — Wisconsin (31) at home — to go along with a pair of Quad 3 losses.
-They do have two Quad 1 wins, but one of those — UNCG (67) on the road — is near the bottom of the cutoff for a Quad 1 win.
+STATE (NET: 69, NBC: Next four out): The Wolfpack got smoked at home by Louisville (10) on Saturday, their third straight loss.
+They now head out on the road for their next three games before returning home to play Duke (6) and Florida State (16).
+For a team with a 13-8 record, two Quad 1 wins and two Quad 3 losses, that is not an ideal situation.
+They have just one win against a top 50 opponent — Wisconsin (32) at home — to go along with a pair of Quad 3 losses.
+They do have those two Quad 1 wins, but one of those — UNCG (71) on the road — is near the bottom of the cutoff for a Quad 1 win.

-VIRGINIA TECH (NET: 53, NBC: Next four out): The Hokies did themselves no favors by losing at Miami (106) on Tuesday night.
-In the last week, they’ve suffered their two worst losses of the season.
+VIRGINIA TECH (NET: 62, NBC: Next four out): Virginia Tech lost their third straight game and their fourth in five games on Saturday dropping a home game to Florida State (15), 74-63.
+This was one of just three chances that Mike Young’s team had left on their schedule to land resume-changing wins, and the other two come on the road against Duke (6) and Louisville (7).
+The Hokies are in a tough spot.
 The Hokies also have a non-conference SOS that ranks 333rd, which eliminates much of their margin for error.
 The good news?
-They still have pair of Quad 1 wins — including Michigan State (7) on a neutral — and four of their five Quad 1 and 2 wins came away from home.
-It’s not all bad.
+They still have pair of Quad 1 wins — including Michigan State (10) on a neutral — and four of their five Quad 1 and 2 wins came away from home.

-VIRGINIA (NET: 55, NBC: Play-in game): It is impossible to overstate just how big a win over Florida State (16) for a Virginia team that entered the week without a top 50 win to their name.
-They had one Quad 1 win on their resume — at Syracuse (60) — to go along with wins over Virginia Tech (53) at home and Arizona State (57) on a neutral floor.
+VIRGINIA (NET: 57, NBC: Play-in game): It is impossible to overstate just how big a win over Florida State (15) was for a Virginia team that entered the week without a top 50 win to their name.
+They had one Quad 1 win on their resume — at Syracuse (65) — to go along with wins over Virginia Tech (62) at home and Arizona State (58) on a neutral floor.
 That’s it.
-When combined with a pair of bad losses — South Carolina (75) at home and at Boston College (160) — there’s a reason that the Wahoos were completely out of the NCAA tournament picture entering the day.
-And to be honest, I’m not sure that a win over a top 20 team at home is really going to change all that much.
+When combined with a pair of bad losses — South Carolina (74) at home and at Boston College (147) — there’s a reason that the Wahoos were completely out of the NCAA tournament picture entering the week.
+And to be honest, I’m not sure that a home win over a top 20 team at home is really going to change all that much.
 But with just three more games against the top of the ACC left on their schedule, this was an opportunity that could not slip through their fingers.

-SYRACUSE (NET: 60, NBC: Off the bubble): The Orange saw their five game winning streak come to an end on Tuesday as they fell at Clemson (84).
+SYRACUSE (NET: 66, NBC: Off the bubble): The Orange fell to 13-9 on the season with a loss at home to Duke (9) on Saturday.
+That’s now back-to-back losses for Jim Boeheim’s team after they had won five games in a row.
+They do have three Quad 1 wins, but they have yet to beat a single top 50 team this season.
 This is not a terrible loss, but for a team that is already trying to make up ground on the field, these are the kind of losses that really hurt.
-They are now just 4-8 against the top two Quads and have yet to beat a top 50 team.

-NORTH CAROLINA (NET: 93, NBC: Off the bubble): I still very much believe that North Carolina can get to the NCAA tournament.
-The Tar Heels added their third Quad 1 win — Oregon (10) and Alabama (40) on neutrals, at N.C.
-State (56) — on Monday night and seem to be figuring some things out.
-Garrison Brooks has been awesome, Brandon Robinson and Leaky Black are getting better and their supporting cast finally seems to be embracing roles.
-Most importantly, however, the Tar Heels have five sub-Quad 1 losses and all five came without Cole Anthony.
-If he returns and UNC again becomes the team that beat Oregon, they’ll have four chances to add elite wins.
-It’s a long shot, but it’s possible.
+NORTH CAROLINA (NET: 93, NBC: Off the bubble): After losing to Boston College (147) at home and giving away a lead at Florida State (15) the Tar Heels have officially taken themselves out of the discussion barring a miracle run over the next six weeks.
+This is the last time you’ll see them in this space for a while.

 AMERICAN BUBBLE WATCH

-MEMPHIS (NET: 50, NBC: 10): The Tigers somehow found a way to pull out a win at UCF on the back of 20 points from Lance Thomas as they avoided a three-game losing streak and started the trek to get their season back on track.
-With three very winnable home games coming come in the next 10 days, Memphis should be able to play their way back into a rhythm before they have to make the trip to Cincinnati (50).
-It is worth noting that they have not beaten a single team in the top 50 in the NET and that their three best wins — Tennessee (62), Cincinnati (50) and N.C.
-State (56) — are teams that may not make the NCAA tournament.
+MEMPHIS (NET: 50, NBC: Play-in game): The Tigers won their second game in a row on Saturday, as they picked off UConn (88) at home.
+Beating the Huskies doesn’t do much for the Tigers’ resume, but given the way that this season has gone for the Tigers, every win counts.
+They still don’t have a top 50 win on the season and are just 1-3 against Quad 1 opponents.
+With two more winnable home games coming come in the next 10 days, Memphis should be able to play their way back into a rhythm before they have to make the trip to Cincinnati (46).
+It is worth noting that they have not beaten a single team in the top 45 in the NET and that their three best wins — Tennessee (70), Cincinnati (45) and N.C.
+State (69) — are teams that may not make the NCAA tournament.
 We’re in late-January and Memphis has as many Quad 3 losses as Quad 1 wins.

+TULSA (NET: 61, NBC: 12): One qualifier before we dive into this: The way Dave puts together his bracket, the first place team in every conference is assumed to receive the automatic bid.
+Tulsa is in first-place in the American, but being slotted as a No. 12 seed — behind the likes of Northern Iowa and on the same seed line as Yale, East Tennessee State and Stephen F. Austin — should tell you they’re not an at-large team.

-TULSA (NET: 69, NBC: Off the bubble): I thought Tulsa deserved a mention here given that they are currently tied for first in the American after winning at UConn (88) on Sunday.
-Their issue is that home wins over Houston (36) and Memphis (50) have both fallen outside of the top 30, which means that the committee will be focusing on the bad things: a Quad 3 loss, a Quad 4 loss and a non-conference SOS of 277.
-Tulsa gets Wichita State (30) at home on Saturday.
-That’s a must win, as are roadies against Houston and Wichita State.
+The Golden Hurricane are doing everything they can to put themselves in a position to get an at-large bid to the tournament.
+On Saturday, they got a buzzer-beating three from Elijah Joiner to knock off Wichita State (38) in Tulsa.
+They still are without a Quad 1 win, but sitting at 4-4 against the top two Quads helps offset a Quad 3 and a Quad 4 loss.
+Their issue is that home wins over Houston (34) and Memphis (50) have both fallen outside of the top 30, which means that the committee will be focusing on the bad things: a Quad 3 loss, a Quad 4 loss and a non-conference SOS of 294.

+CINCINNATI (NET: 45, NBC: Off the bubble): Cincinnati has turned their season around.
+Entering Saturday, they have won three in a row and five of their last six.
+The problem is that they have dug themselves a pretty significant hole to get out of.
+They entered Saturday without so much as a top 60 win, let alone a Quad 1 win, and they have three Quad 3 losses to their name.
+They need to start building out a resume, and given that they play in the AAC — a league without a top 30 team in the NET — they cannot miss on chances like this.
+And they didn’t, coming back from 12 down in the second half to beat Houston (35) at home.
+That is still just a Quad 2 win, but it’s a start.

 ATLANTIC 10 BUBBLE WATCH

-RICHMOND (NET: 54, NBC: Next four out): Tuesday’s visit to the Siegel Center was Richmond’s last shot at getting a Quad 1 win during the regular season.
-They lost to VCU (33) by 17 points.
-For my money, the Spiders’ at-large hopes are more or less dead.

-RHODE ISLAND (NET: 44, NBC: 11): Rhode Island is in a spot where they probably cannot afford to take a loss to anyone other than Dayton (5), who they play twice, the rest of the season.
-On Tuesday night, the Rams beat George Mason.
-Their win at VCU (33) is nice, but it is counteracted by a loss at Brown (229).
-Next up: VCU (33) on Friday night at home.
+RHODE ISLAND (NET: 40, NBC: 10): On Friday, the Rams completed their sweep of VCU (36) with an emphatic home win.
+The Rams have just one Quad 1 win — at VCU — but they are 6-4 against the top two Quads.
+They do have an ugly loss at Brown (227) which is why Rhode Island is in a spot where they probably cannot afford to take a loss to anyone other than Dayton (5), who they play twice, the rest of the season.

-SAINT LOUIS (NET: 70, NBC: Off the bubble): Saint Louis avoided a disaster by winning in overtime at La Salle on Wednesday.
-The Billikens are just 2-5 against Quad 1 and 2 opponents, with wins at Richmond (58) and Kansas State (88).
-They don’t have any bad losses, but a Jalen Crutcher three at the buzzer at Dayton (5) two weeks ago may end up being what keeps them from making a real push to be a bubble team.
+SAINT LOUIS (NET: 68, NBC: Off the bubble): Saint Louis got the job done, sweeping the A-10’s Philly schools.
+They have a home date with Duquesne (88) on Wednesday before heading to Dayton (5) for what will be the make-or-break game in their at-large profile.
+The Billikens are just 2-5 against Quad 1 and 2 opponents, with wins at Richmond (54) and Kansas State (76).
+They don’t have any bad losses, but a Jalen Crutcher three at the buzzer against Dayton last month may end up being what keeps them from making a real push to be a bubble team.

+RICHMOND (NET: 56, NBC: First four out): Last Tuesday’s visit to the Siegel Center was Richmond’s last shot at getting a Quad 1 win during the regular season.
+They lost to VCU (36) by 17 points.
+For my money, the Spiders’ at-large hopes are more or less dead because I can’t see how they are going to be able to improve their resume, but I’ll leave them here since Dave has them right on the cut line.

 BIG 12 BUBBLE WATCH

-TEXAS (NET: 64, NBC: Off the bubble): Texas entered Wednesday having lost three in a row and five of their last seven games, but the Longhorns found a way to land a critical, much-needed road win against TCU (65).
-They are now 2-4 against Quad 1 opponents and 3-7 against the top two Quads.
-After a Saturday day with Iowa State (72) at home, They get Kansas (3), Texas Tech (30) and Baylor (2).
-Saturday is almost a must-win at this point.
+OKLAHOMA (NET: 49, NBC: 10): The Sooners are in a good spot.
+They have solid computer numbers, and after beating Oklahoma State (82) at home on Saturday, they are 7-7 against Quad 1 and 2 opponents, with wins over Mississippi State (37) at home, Minnesota (44) on a neutral and at Texas (60).
+But none of that really matters, because their season will be determined by the next 14 days: at Texas Tech (29), West Virginia (9), Iowa State (73), at Kansas (4), Baylor (2).

+TEXAS (NET: 60, NBC: Next four out): The Longhorns did what they needed to do last week by beating TCU (67) on the road and knocking off Iowa State (73) at home, but they couldn’t back that up with a win at Kansas (4) on Monday.
+Their next three games come against Texas Tech (29) and Baylor (2) at home.
+A split would take some of the pressure off of them.

-TCU (NET: 65, NBC: Off the bubble): The Horned Frogs lost another winnable game on Wednesday, falling by a point at home against Texas (64).
+TCU (NET: 67, NBC: Off the bubble): The Horned Frogs lost their third straight game and their fifth in the last six games on Saturday, but it’s understandable — they were playing at Baylor (2).
 They are still without a Quad 1 win and are now 3-7 against the top two Quads.
 They have quite a bit of work to do.

 BIG EAST BUBBLE WATCH

+XAVIER (NET: 47, NBC: Play-in game): It’s impossible to overstate just how important Saturday’s win at Seton Hall (14) was for Xavier.
+The Musketeers entered the day with a 13-8 record, but just a 1-7 mark against Quad 1 opponents.
+Their only Quad 1 win enter the day came at TCU (67).
+Their only top 50 win entering the day came against Georgetown (48) at home.
+They didn’t have anything close to resembling a marquee win, and now they do.
+With two games left against Butler (8) and a visit from Villanova (13) left on their schedule, the Musketeers still have a couple of more chances, too.
+They’ll probably want to win at least one of those, and they certainly aren’t a lock just yet, but this is precisely the kind of win that chances the calculus for their tournament chances.

+GEORGETOWN (NET: 48, NBC: First four out): The Hoyas snapped a three-game losing streak by coming from behind to win at St. John’s (77) without Mac McClung.
+They’re 13-9, but eight of those nine losses are of the Quad 1 variety and their “worst” loss is a Quad 2 loss to UNCG (71) at home.
+They have two Quad 1 wins, a 6-9 mark against the top two Quads and they still get Villanova (13) and Seton Hall (16) at home, the latter coming on Wednesday.
+That’s a massive game for Patrick Ewing’s team.

-DEPAUL (NET: 59, NBC: First four out): DePaul fell to 1-7 in the Big East with a loss at Seton Hall (10) on Wednesday.
-They do have three Quad 1 wins, including two Big Ten road wins — Iowa (21) and Minnesota (45) — as well as Butler at home, but a loss to Buffalo (148) at home puts them in a really tough spot.
-It doesn’t help matters that three of their next four are on the road, too.
-I think that the next two weeks will determine where they play in March.
+DEPAUL (NET: 59, NBC: Off the bubble): The Blue Demons lost another heart-breaker, blowing yet another lead and falling at Marquette (22), 76-72.
+They are now just 1-8 in the Big East, and while the rest of their resume looks pretty good, we’ve reached the point where the losses are just piling up too much.
+They have to sweep Xavier (47) and at Georgetown (48) this week if they want a real shot at this.
+They do have three Quad 1 wins, including two Big Ten road wins — Iowa (21) and Minnesota (44) — as well as Butler at home, but a loss to Buffalo (153) at home puts them in a really tough spot.

-ST. JOHN’S (NET: 73, NBC: First four out): The Johnnies lost for the seventh time in their last nine games when Villanova (13) waltzed into MSG and beat the Red Storm by 20.
+ST. JOHN’S (NET: 77, NBC: Off the bubble): The Johnnies lost for the eight time in their last ten games when Georgetown (48) came back from down double-digits in the second half in MSG without Mac McClung.
 That’s not ideal.
 St. John’s is still in the mix because of wins over West Virginia (7) and Arizona (10), the latter of which came on a neutral court.
-But with road games left against Villanova, Seton Hall (12) and Butler (9), Mike Anderson’s club has backed themselves into a corner.

-XAVIER (NET: 63, NBC: Next four out): The Musketeers blew a huge chance Wednesday.
-With Markus Howard out for the final 12 minutes and overtime, Xavier held an eight point lead with eight minutes left and a five point lead with 90 seconds left and still lost in double overtime to Marquette (22).
-They’re now just 1-7 against Quad 1 opponents without a single win over a top 50 team.
-The good news for Xavier is that they only have one sub-40 loss to their name, and that was at Wake Forest (113), a Quad 2 loss.
-The bad news is they have not beaten a top 50 team and their only Quad 1 win came at TCU (65).
-They’re at Seton Hall (14) on Saturday, host Villanova (13) next month and have two more games against Butler (8).
-They probably need to win two of those games.

-GEORGETOWN (NET: 49, NBC: Next four out): The Hoyas lost their third straight game on Tuesday night and have now dropped six of their last eight.
-Making things worse is that they were up by 13 points on Butler (8) late in the first half.
-This was their best chance to land an elite win this season.
-They still get Villanova (13) and Seton Hall (14) at home, but the biggest issue with Georgetown’s tournament chances is that they are trending in the wrong direction with just seven scholarship players.
+But the Johnnies have now lost eight of their last 10 games.
+Their only wins since Christmas came against DePaul (59).

 BIG TEN BUBBLE WATCH

-WISCONSIN (NET: 31, NBC: 10): Since beating Maryland at home on Jan.
-14th, the Badgers have lost three of four.
-Their only win in that stretch came at home against Nebraska (166).
-Making matters worse is that Kobe King just left the program and Brad Davison has been suspended for Saturday’s game against Michigan State (7).
-A loss to the Spartans will drop Wisconsin to 12-10 on the season with a road trip to desperate Minnesota coming next.
-The difference between Wisconsin and the other Big Ten teams on the bubble?
-They have five Quad 1 wins and just one Quad 3 loss — New Mexico (122).

-MINNESOTA (NET: 45, NBC: Off the bubble): Minnesota whiffed on a chance to land a quality road win, falling at Illinois (29).
+MINNESOTA (NET: 44, NBC: Off the bubble): Minnesota whiffed on a chance to land a quality road win, falling at Illinois (30) on Thursday.
 The Golden Gophers don’t really have any bad losses on their resume — DePaul (59) at home is their only loss outside Quad 1 — they just have a lot of losses.
-They’re 11-10 on the season and just 3-9 against Quad 1 opponents.
+They’re 11-10 on the season and just 3-8 against Quad 1 opponents.
 There are also five more Quad 1 games left on their schedule.
 It’s not easy to be a Big Ten team this season.

-PURDUE (NET: 37, NBC: Off the bubble): The Boilermakers dropped to 11-10 on the season with a 70-63 loss at Rutgers (18) on Tuesday night.
-That means Purdue has dropped five of their last seven games.
-They’re 2-7 against Quad 1 opponents with a 29 point win over Michigan State (7), but there are a lot of losses on their resume already — including a Quad 3 loss at Nebraska (166) — and the Big Ten is a bear.
+PURDUE (NET: 39, NBC: Off the bubble): The Boilermakers did what they needed to and won at Northwestern (151) on Saturday.
+Purdue’s biggest issue at this point is how many losses they’ve stacked up.
+They’re 12-10 overall and 2-8 against Quad 1 opponents, and seven of their final nine games are Quad 1 games.
+That doesn’t include home games against Michigan (34) or Indiana (46).
+It’s just a brutal, brutal schedule.

 PAC-12 BUBBLE WATCH